Mjeyz/Mjeyz/README.md

 # Hello There 🙌
-<h2>I am learning Python for Machine learning from W3School and Udemy by Dr. Angela </h2>
+<h2>I am learning Python for Machine learning from W3School and Udemy of Master Python by building 100 projects in 100 days.
+Learn data science, automation, build websites, games and apps! by Dr. Angela Yu, Developer and Lead Instructor </h2>

 - 🌱 I’m currently learning Python(Programming Language).
 <!--## Hi there 👋